meisyt08/smuwebdev/my-app/game-narrative.md

         N1: you continue to hide the fact that you need it for vaping.
 "It's just...
 It's...
 I need 40 bucks because I owe someone this amount for buying a game item.
 You know...the one I spent on the FruitBlox powerup...
 Yeah that money wasn't actually mine," you say.
 N: <approach/TELL />
    You're surprised, as you were literally playing that game with him when he bought the powerup using money from his bank account, and it costs less than 40bucks.
 You also don't have 40 bucks ready to lend to him.
 Plus, you know he was never the type of person to borrow this much from others and then spend it frivolously.
 (Gently ask who he borrowed from/Act shocked and demand why he never told you)
-    > gently ask: he stammers and averts his eyes, mumbling a name you have never heard before. his body language is suspicious.
+    > "gently ask": he stammers and averts his eyes, mumbling a name you have never heard before. his body language is suspicious.
-    > Act shocked: bro you're supposed to focus on your end goal of helping *him*, not questioning him confrontationally about why *you* don't already know certain things. try again. <skip above to N>
+    > "Act shocked": bro you're supposed to focus on your end goal of helping *him*, not questioning him confrontationally about why *you* don't already know certain things. try again. <skip above to N>
 7.
 Y:
     Steal: It's your dad.
 Witnessing the scenario in front of him, his jaw drops.
 He quickly comes and snatches the knife from your hands, placing it back in the kitchen and steering you out of the kitchen.  $# broke one line to 8. #$
     Borrow N1: Your friend still looks skeptical.
 She asks you who you borrowed it from.
 You stammer something out, because it's a lie that you didn't completely think through.
 N: Maybe he's lying...?
 What do you do? (blame him for lying and be mad at him/ "is that the truth? you can tell me, you know, I'm your best friend and I'll help you no matter what")
-    blame: your friend gets defensive and blames you for never being someone he can trust. your friendship breaks down lol, try again. <skip back to 7N>
+    "blame": your friend gets defensive and blames you for never being someone he can trust. your friendship breaks down lol, try again. <skip back to 7N>
-    is that the truth: you try to create a safe space. it took some nudging, and convincing that you truly want the best for him. your friend sounds unsure, but something takes over him. tears overwhelm his eyes as he reveals that he has been vaping. **<skip to HELP>**
+    "is that the truth": you try to create a safe space. it took some nudging, and convincing that you truly want the best for him. your friend sounds unsure, but something takes over him. tears overwhelm his eyes as he reveals that he has been vaping. **<skip to HELP>**

 8.
 Y: